meta-is-beta/horadric-helper/README.md

 2. global `defaults` object value
 3. local prop value

-## Configuration object
+## Loading Items and Passives

 When the library is loaded it will register a global object called `HoradricHelper`.
-You can use the `HoradricHelper.PathOfExile.applyConfig` method to load either a single `PoeConfig` object or an array of `PoeConfig` objects.
+You can use the `HoradricHelper.PathOfExile.applyConfig` method to load either a single `PoeConfig` object or an array of `PoeConfig` objects that represent items and passives you want to use.

 ### `PoeConfig` object